CarolineGraebelBHT/MasterProjectSonarQube/README.md

 ### Project Selection
 There are two versions of the Technical Dataset published on Github.
 It is stated that for version 2 some new projects are in the database while others have been removed [(Technical Dataset Github Release Notes)](https://github.com/clowee/The-Technical-Debt-Dataset/releases).
 To maximise data, projects from the first version of the database that haven't been updated in the second version are used along the new and updated projects from version 2.

+### Merging the data from the two database versions
+To combine the data from the two versions of the Technical Debt Dataset, it is necessary to align the naming conventions of the variable.
+For version 1, the variables are in camel case (exampleVariable).
+For version 2, the variables are in snake case with uppercase letters (EXAMPLE_VARIABLE).
+Since we want to concatenate the two dataframes, it is important that the variables match.
+Furthermore, version 2 provides more variables than version 1, with version 1 being a subset of the variables provided by version 2.
+This might be of interest later, since there will be missing values for these variables for the version 1 data. <br>
+Through regex transformation, version 1 variable names are changed into snake case with uppercase letters and the two dataframes are concatenated.